florimondmanca/djangorestframework-api-key/README.md

 ### Caveats

-[API Keys ≠ Security](https://nordicapis.com/why-api-keys-are-not-enough/): depending on your situation, you should probably not rely on API keys only to authenticate/authorize your clients.
+[API keys ≠ Security](https://nordicapis.com/why-api-keys-are-not-enough/): depending on your situation, you should probably not rely on API keys only to authenticate/authorize your clients.
 Doing so **shifts the responsability of Information Security on your clients**.
 This induces risks, especially if detaining an API key gives access to confidential information or write operations.

 More specifically, although this package uses cryptographically secure API key generation and validation schemes, a malicious attacker will be able to impersonate clients if the latter leak their API key.